sid88in/serverless-appsync-plugin/doc/upgrading-from-v1.md

 **Workaround**

-You still can export those values if you want but you'll have to doit explicitely yourself:
+You still can export those values if you want but you'll have to do it explicitly yourself:

 ```yaml
 resources: